vanadiumlabs/arbotix_ros/README.md

 This repository contains the Arbotix ROS drivers, catkinized, and ready for ROS Groovy and newer.

 ## Changes for version 0.11.x
-Controller will now break when goal is reached
+Controller will now break when goal is reached.
-Added support for PhantomX Pincher
+Added support for PhantomX Pincher.
    To use the PhantomX Pincher, set environment variable "TURTLEBOT_ARM1" to pincher.
 You will need turtlebot_arm version 0.4.0 or higher for PhantomX Pincher

 ## Changes for Groovy (version 0.8.x)